HypoChloremic/medicine/klin/ped.md

 * Ostium primum type is associated with Down syndrom
 * Results in left-to-right shunt and split S2 on auscultation (increased blood in right heart delays closure of pulmonary valve)
-* Paradoxical emboli are an important complicatio
+* Paradoxical emboli are an important complication